-If the concentrations of the various metals this year are compared with concentration of the same metals from previous surveys we find that there are a number of significant differences this year (Table 10), due largely to nickel concentration last year being lower than average and silver, aluminium, cadmium and copper all being slightly higher this year than in past surveys.
+If the concentrations of the various metals this year are compared with concentration of the same metals from previous surveys we find that there are a number of significant differences this year (Table 10), due largely concentrations of all metals at all sites in 2015 year being slightly higher than in past surveys or in this survey.
+This may well be due to differences in analytical techniques among Hill Laboratories and Citilab, who carried out the analyses last year.